 - If there is no record, your Ring device didn’t capture an event during that time.

 - Double-check motion settings using the above guide and ensure your motion zones are correctly set and optimised.

 - Make sure your device is connected to wifi via the Device Health option in the Ring app.

 - Verify there is no Motion Schedule enabled during the time of the event.

 - You will see a clock icon next to your Ring device on the dashboard of the Ring app if there is an active Motion Schedule set to the current time.

 If the above-mentioned solutions don't fix the problem, check the notification settings on your mobile device.

-I keep receiving false notification from my Ring device when nothing is there.
+I keep receiving false alerts from my Ring device when nothing is there.
 What can I do?

-- Check your Motion Zones to see if there is anything that can trigger a motion.
+- Check your motion zones in Motion Settings for your device to see if there is anything that may be triggering these alerts

-- Is your Ring device’s Motion Zone covering a busy street or sidewalk?
-You may need to lower the zone to exclude an area.
+- Is your Ring device’s motion zone covering a busy street?
+You may need to customise the zone to exclude an area